antmicro/kenning/docs/source/kenning-api.rst

 Dataset
 -------

-Dataset-based classes are responsible for:
+``kennning.core.dataset.Dataset``-based classes are responsible for:

-* preparing the dataset - downloading the dataset and preparing the data required to work with the dataset,
+* preparing the dataset, including the download routines (use ``--download-dataset`` flag to download the dataset data),
-* preparing the inputs and outpus - loading images, creating output one-hot vectors (classification) or lists of bounding boxes (detection) or masks (segmentation),
+* preprocessing the inputs into the format expected by most of the models for a given task,
+* postprocessing the outputs for the evaluation process,
+* evaluating a given model based on its predictions,
-* evaluating the model.
+* subdividing the samples into training and validation datasets.

 The Dataset objects are used by: